nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <br>

 ### Find students in a module given a keyword: `find_student`
-Displays all students in the module matching the keyword along with their index
+Displays all students in the module matching the keyword along with their index.

 Format: `find_student c/<MODULE_CODE> k/<KEYWORD>`
 * `MODULE_CODE` refers to the code of the module (e.g. CS2113T).
-* `KEYWORD` refers to the keyword used to search the student list
+* `KEYWORD` refers to the keyword used to search the student list of the module.

 Examples:
 * `find_student c/CS2113T k/123`